wwwehr/agentkit/README.md

 ### cdp-agentkit-core

-Core primitives and framework-agnostic tools that are meant to be composable and used via CDP Agentkit framework extensions (ie, `cdp-langchain`).
+Core primitives and framework-agnostic tools that are meant to be composable and used via AgentKit framework extensions (ie, `cdp-langchain`).
 See [CDP Agentkit Core](./cdp-agentkit-core/README.md) to get started!

 ### cdp-langchain

-Langchain Toolkit extension of CDP Agentkit.
+Langchain Toolkit extension of AgentKit.
 Enables agentic workflows to interact with onchain actions.
 See [CDP Langchain](./cdp-langchain/README.md) to get started!

 ### twitter-langchain